 1. Go to the “Settings” app by tapping the Settings icon.

 2. Tap on General in the Settings app.

 3. Scroll down until you see “Reset” and tap on it.

 4. Tap on “Erase All Contents and Settings”.

 5. Enter your Apple email ID and password if needed.

-6. The reset process will start which will take a few minutes and you will see the welcome screen after the reset has completed.
+6. The reset process will start.
+This will take a few minutes and you will see the welcome screen after the reset has been completed.

 7. Your iPhone will be as good as new.